ADsaint13/MarketingAnalytics/README.md

 **Recommendations:**
 1. Focus marketing spend on high-performing products during their seasonal peaks.
-2. Revitalize content strategy to improve engagement.
+2. Revitalise content strategy to improve engagement.
-3. Implement a feedback loop to systematically address issues from customer reviews.
+3. Implement a feedback loop to address issues from customer reviews systematically.

 ---